martinhoaragao/martinhoaragao.github.io/_posts/2015-08-28-refactor-blog.md

 ### What's next?

 Focus on posting for a while, hopefully adjust quickly to that routine.
 Afterwards get more feedback, and perhaps even review the code again to ensure nothing was left behind.
+EEh, and don't look at the config.yml, it's still messy.